fraleone99/ing-sw-2021-Iovine-Landini-Leone/README.md

 If you want to do a multiplayer game, you'll need to start a server and at least two client.

+You can also do a single player game connected to the server.

 If you use the default configuration on the server the port is 3456.

 ## Authors